 Step 1: Petition for an exemption.

-- Drones weighing less than 55 pounds (including the weight of the substance being dispensed) are operated under 14 CFR part 107 and require exemption from §107.36 Carriage of hazardous material as well as several part 137 regulations.
+- Drones weighing less than 55 pounds (including the weight of the substance being dispensed) may operate under 14 CFR Part 107 and require exemption from Section 107.36 Carriage of hazardous material as well as several Part 137 regulations.

-- Drones weighing 55 pounds or more are operated under 14 CFR part 91 and require exemption from several 14 CFR part 61, 91, and 137 regulations.
+- Drones weighing 55 pounds or more are operated under 14 CFR Part 91 and require exemption from several regulations in 14 CFR Parts 61, 91, and 137.

 Step 2: Apply for an Agricultural Aircraft Operator Certificate (AAOC).

 Note: You must complete the exemption process before applying for an Agricultural Aircraft Operator Certificate (AAOC).